siwei-io/siwei-io.github.io/en/nebulagraph-etl-dbt/index.md

 ### Setup env with dbt

-dbt is written in python, we could install it in a python virtual env, together with dbt-postgres, as we will use Postgres as the DW in this sample project.
+dbt is written in python, we could install it in a python virtual env, together with dbt-Postgres, as we will use Postgres as the DW in this sample project.

 ```bash
 python3 -m venv .venv